reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-07-v2.md

       <validation step="01b8b6ba-8df5-4f54-8dd8-559f82617e96" />

 ## Summary
-In this lab, you have configured the Lab Prerequisites , created and configured an IoT Edge VM, added Edge Module to Edge Device and deployed Azure Stream Analytics as IoT Edge Module/
+In this lab, you have configured the Lab Prerequisites , created and configured an IoT Edge VM, added Edge Module to Edge Device and deployed Azure Stream Analytics as IoT Edge Module.

 ### You have successfully completed the lab